 It is of course very challenging to address a concept that is not well defined.
 In the past four years, the GLWC has addressed this issue by providing scientific knowledge on the Living Wage concept.
 The coalition believes that calculating and publishing benchmarks is a catalysis for further action towards achieving wages that will enable workers to escape poverty.

 One of the ways to support a living wage is to address the low minimum wage levels in the countries where the Rainforest Alliance works.
-In some countries, minimum wage is often set well below the level that allows workers to have a decent standard of living.
+In some countries, minimum wage is often set well below the level that allows workers to have a sufficient standard of living.

 To that end, we are partnering with the International Labor Organization (ILO) to develop methodologies that will empower governments and other stakeholders to negotiate and set adequate wage levels, taking into consideration the needs of the workers and their families, as well as the economic factors of supply chains.